cooperaj/wow-armory-character/readme.txt

 == Installation ==

 1. Upload 'wow-armory-character' to the `/wp-content/plugins/` directory
+1. Ensure your webserver has write permissions to the `/wp-content/plugins/wow-armory-character/cache`
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Configure a widget and add it to your site or use the `[armory-character]` shortcode.